 With regards to the DWP definition, I had assumed w_depchl_dv was the correct variable but I can see from your response #3 that you responded with a different variable, w_Ndpechl_dv.
 I can now see there is little difference between rach16 and ndepchl_dv in counts for my age range for those with children, but those with zero children does change to much to be explained by the dwp age definition shift.

 Can I confirm the difference between w_ndepchl_dv and w_depchl_dv? if I run frequencies for both with my age of interest the results for those with dependent children is different between these two variables.
 Additionally, in Ndpech1_dv how is inapplicable explained as the response would be 0 rather then inapplicable?

-#9 Updated by Gundi Knies about 1 year ago
+#9 Updated by Gundi Knies over 1 year ago

 - Priority changed from High to Normal